• Home

 Use Dax Expressions to Generate for Doing Power BI Field Parameter Table

-Step 3: How to Use Power BI Field Parameters in Visuals and Reports
+Step 3: Apply Parameters in Visuals

 The created field parameter can be used to build a dynamic visual.
 For instance, here’s a new table visual that has been built using the field parameter.